FredKSchott/fflip/README.md

 - Create a list of criteria to test your users against
 - Describe features as a list of criteria, using easy-to-read json
-- Write it all to file, or load it Syncronous/Asyncronous from a database
+- Load it Syncronous/Asyncronous from a database or simple JSON
 - \*Everything\*-Agnostic: Supports any database, user representation or framework you can throw at it

 Install with: